 AF:

-- AF can request start and stop of traffic duplication for an application session and optionally provide traffic duplication criteria which allow UPF and UE to decide when duplication of traffic is required.
+- AF can request start and stop of traffic duplication for an application session and optionally provide traffic duplication parameter which allow UPF and UE to decide when duplication of traffic is required.

 NEF:

-- NEF provides an API allowing the AF to request start and stop of traffic duplication and providing traffic duplication criteria.
+- NEF provides an API allowing the AF to request start and stop of traffic duplication and providing traffic duplication parameter.

 6.6 Solution #3.4: Redundant steering mode with duplication information and trigger mechanisms